sonata-project/SonataClassificationBundle/Resources/doc/reference/media_bundle_integration.rst

                     wide:    { width: 820, quality: 100}

-So you can display the image category like this:
+So, you can display the `image` category like this:

 .. code-block:: jinja